YFJ celebrates 20 Years of fighting for Youth Rights

 The event counted several representatives of Non-Governmental Youth Organisations, Jyrki Katainen, Vice-President of the European Commission, and Tibor Navracsics, Commissioner responsible for Education, Culture, Youth and Sport.
 “In order to build open and tolerant societies we should not see young people as a problem”.

 Aida Hadzialic, the Swedish Minister for Upper Secondary School, Adult Education and Training, also present at the event, wowed the audience with her speech about the refugee crisis and explaining why Europe should accept and integrate refugees, referring to her personal story of being a refugee from the war in the Balkans.
 She stated that “it’s possible to turn challenging times into opportunities”.
-The video can be seen here.

 You can follow EFIL Tweets during the event here.